February 7, 2019

 Keynote speakers for the event are former Navy Seal and author Chad Williams and Steven Bench, founder of Generational Consulting.
 There will be a variety of sessions offered throughout the event including sessions presented by Chief Christopher Garrison, Fire Marshall Mark Mlekush and Captain Becky Gruber of the Sun Prairie Fire Department.

 The Sun Prairie Fire Department is proud to deliver this educational program for the State of Wisconsin.
-The event website can be found at http://www.wsfca.com/events/winter-inservice/.
+View the event website.

 New Registration Information System

 From now until March 4, 2019, the Parks & Recreation Department will be migrating Activenet accounts to the new system, Recpro for users.
-To request your account be migrated by the Parks and Recreation Department, please fill out an online form at: https://www.surveymonkey.com/r/ZV8L2C5
+To request your account be migrated by the Parks and Recreation Department, please fill out an online form.

 After March 4th, users will need to create their own account.
-If you have any questions about the transition, please contact the Parks & Recreation Department at (608) 837-3449
+If you have any questions about the transition, please contact the Parks and Recreation Department at (608) 837-3449

 Thank Goodness It's Thursday